The University Libraries' Digital Collection Center creates digital collections and makes them available

 Douglas King, Special Materials Cataloger and Metadata Librarian

 Jeffrey Makala, Rare Books and Special Collections

-Bill Sudduth, Government Documents
+Bill Sudduth, Government Information and Maps

 Elizabeth Sudduth, Rare Books and Special Collections